SOCIAL PSYCHOLOGY WITH RESEARCH METHODS 1 - 2022/3

 - Provide students the understanding of social psychology as an evidence-based discipline through the presentation of empirical studies and theoretical models.
 This course will be the first step for equipping you to specialize in social psychology and will show how theoretical developments and research questions evolve in social psychology.

-Outcomes 1- 3 will be assessed by MCQ examination.
+Outcomes 1- 3 will be assessed by online examination.

 Outcomes 1-3 will be assessed by the research methods report